 The information in this prospectus is not complete and may be changed.
-We may not sell these securities until the registration statement filed with the Securities and Exchange Commission is effective.
+The selling unitholders may not sell these securities until the registration statement filed with the Securities and Exchange Commission is effective.
 This prospectus is not an offer to sell nor does it seek an offer to buy these securities in any jurisdiction where the offer or sale is not permitted.

-SUBJECT TO COMPLETION
+SUBJECT TO COMPLETION DATED JULY 12, 2012

-DATED JUNE 21, 2011